 induced seismicity,fluid injection,faulted geothermal reservoir,numerical modelling,fracture criticality

-Wu CAI
+Wu Cai

 China University of Mining and Technology